gfxdisp/FovVideoVDP/README.md

 If you use the metric in your research, please cite the paper above.

+## Display specification

+Unlike most image quality metrics, FovVideoVDP needs physical specification of the display (e.g. its size, resolution, peak brightness) and viewing conditions (viewing distance, ambient light) to compute accurate predictions.
+The specifications of the displays are stored in `fvvdp_data/display_models.json`.
+You can add the exact specification of your display to this file, however, it is unknown to you, you are encouraged to use one of the standard display specifications listed on the top of that file, for example `standard_4k`, or `standard_fhd`.
+If you use one of the standard displays, there is a better chance that your results will be comparable with other studies.

+You specify the display by passing `--display` argument to the PyTorch code, or `display_name` parameter to the Matlab code.

+Note the the specification in `display_models.json` is for the display and not the image.
+If you select to use `standard_hdr` with the resolution of 3840x2160 for your display and pass a 1920x1080 image, the metric will assume that the image occupies one quarter of that display.

+## Reporting metric results

+When reporting the results of the metric, please include the string returned by the metric, such as:
+`"FovVideoVDP v1.0, 75.4 [pix/deg], Lpeak=200, Lblack=0.5979 [cd/m^2], non-foveated, (standard_4k)"`
+This is to ensure that you provide enough details to reproduce your results.

 ## Predicted quality scores

 FovVideoVDP reports image/video quality in the JOD (Just-Objectionable-Difference) units.
 The highest quality (no difference) is reported as 10 and lower values are reported for distorted content.
 In case of very strong distortion, or when comparing two unrelated images, the quality value can drop below 0.